Govind783/next-crypto-tracker/README.md

 Show me a better crypto tracker in terms of featues, functiopnalities and ui ux, I'll wait 😎 (Jk)

+A crypto tracker web app built using =>
+## TECH STACK
+- next js
+- TS
+- redux-toolkit
+- tailwind.
+-
-A crypto tracker web app built using next js, TS, redux-toolkit and tailwind. with the home page and coin detail page. features =>
+with the home page and coin detail page.

+ ## TOP FEATURES
 - Top 10 coins section
 - Pagination with 4 pages, 20 coins on each page
 - Filtering out on category between all coins, metaverse, and gaming category coins.